 So, unless you need high performances or a specific network setup, you can use the rootless mode.

-For the Podman support in Microcks, we aimed to support both rootless and rootfull mode.
+For the Podman support in Microcks, we aim to support both rootless and rootfull mode.

 If you’d like to give a try to the rootfull mode, you’ll have to enable the